 1900 census takers worksheet - no father is included on the census.
 Mother Minta reports being married for 8 years and had one child and one child was living (being Earl).
 Earl is listed with an October, 1893 birth date: https://familysearch.org/pal:/MM9.3.1/TH-266-11120-119550-23?cc=1325221

 - April 28, 1903 marriage license of Earles' mother, 30 year old Minta Adair Hodgins, to 41 year old William Wright Old in San Jose, Santa Clara County, California: https://familysearch.org/pal:/MM9.3.1/TH-1961-29941-10689-14?cc=1804002&wc=M9MJ-QGR:31940624

-Ancestry had the 1930 census takers worksheet - Earl Hodgins is listed as "Actor - Theatrical"; he is married but no wife is present on this census record.
+Ancestry had the 1930 census takers worksheet - Earl Hodgins was listed as "Actor - Theatrical"; he was married but no wife is present on this census record.